 - Once the individual receives the CIRC’s management plan, s/he must respond within the specified period of time by signing and returning the letter.
-If the individual has questions or concerns regarding the CIRCs management plan, s/he should contact the CIRC Chair or the Research Ethics and Compliance Office (RECO), within the same specified timeframe.
+If the individual has questions or concerns regarding the CIRCs management plan, s/he should contact the CIRC Chair or the COI program, within the same specified timeframe.

 - a.
 The individual will be invited to attend the subcommittee or full committee to present his/her concerns.

 b.
 The individual will be provided with the written conclusions of the CIRC’s decision, in the form of a management plan.
 S/he must respond within the specified period of time by signing and returning the letter or pursue set number 3 in that same time period.

 If the CIRC’s determination does not resolve the issue, the individual should contact the vice chancellor for research (VCR).
 The VCR may discuss the situation with the CIRC Chair as well as the applicable dean to try to reach a resolution.